Monthly Tech-Tip | No tracking! No ads! |

 -Easily purchased online at Amazon or Vevor.com (.ca in Canada).

--Small, too light, be prepared to make leg extensions or a platform
+-Small, too light, be prepared to make leg extensions, a platform or use it tabletop.

--Power limits how much clay can be handled (for novices, this is less of a limitation).
+-Power limits how much clay can be handled, likely 5 lbs or less (for novices, this is less of a limitation).

-To accept this wheel's performance, it is important to understand the main reason it is so inexpensive.
+Understanding the main reason this is so inexpensive is important to appreciate it's limitations.
 Typical wheels have AC motors with relatively complex electronics to control their speed (these combos are expensive).
 This wheel employs a stepper motor.
 These move in tiny, discrete steps and are perfect for things like robots and 3D printers.
 However, they can be force-fit to continuous motion (by the electronics delivering constant step-pulses).
-But pulse frequency must be gradually increased and decreased to ensure the motor does not miss any.
+But pulse frequency must be gradually increased and decreased to ensure the motor does not miss any steps.
 Other issues: Stepper motors exhibit resonance at certain operating speeds (controllers need to move through these zones quickly) and torque changes in a non-linear relationship to speed (top speed is thus limited).
-It is easy to see that success depends on smart electronics to convert the variable voltage from the simple potentiometer in the foot pedal to a frequency of pulses the motor can handle.
+Success thus depends on smart electronics to convert the variable voltage from the simple potentiometer in the foot pedal to pulses the motor can handle.
+It is unclear how repairable this is, more info coming soon.

 URLs |